phthallo/pyflagoras/README.md

     ```

 ## Contributions
-The current pride flags are sourced from @/JoeHart's [Pride Flag API](https://github.com/JoeHart/pride-flag-api).
+The current pride flags have been sourced from @/JoeHart's [Pride Flag API](https://github.com/JoeHart/pride-flag-api).

-To add a new flag, see [addingflags.md](/addingflags.md)
+To add a new flag, see [addingflags.md](/addingflags.md).

 ## Notes
 - The name `pyflagoras` comes from **py**thon, pride **flag**, and the basic colour similarity algorithm being a 3D application of Pythagoras' theorem.